renovatebot/renovate/lib/modules/datasource/maven/readme.md

 <!-- prettier-ignore -->
 !!! note
     This also works for private repositories.
-It can leverage the same `token` that you had to configure in order to be able to reach the private artifactory.
+    It can leverage the same `token that you had to configure in order to be able to reach the private Artifactory.